Who Needs a License?

-Native American Exception: Native Americans are exempt from the safety course requirement for archery, crossbow,and trapping.
+Native American Exception: Native Americans are exempt from the safety course requirement for archery and trapping.

-Military Exception: An active-duty member of the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from hunter, archery, and crossbow safety course requirements if they can show proof at time of license application that their home state of record is Maine.
+Military Exception: An active-duty member of the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from firearms and archery safety course requirements if they can show proof at time of license application that their home state of record is Maine.

 From MDIFW: Residents and non-residents may obtain hunting licenses from the MDIFW office in Augusta, or online.

 From Agents: Licenses can also be purchased from agents throughout the state (sporting good stores, many convenience stores, town clerks, and turnpike service centers).
 Agents who process applications online for moose and antlerless deer permits may charge a fee of $2.00.
 Note: Not all town clerks issue nonresident licenses.

-A person buying a trapping license for the first time must purchase at the MDIFW office in Augusta.
+A person buying a trapping license for the first time must purchase it from the MDIFW office in Augusta (in person, by email at [email protected], or mail).
 As of 2021, trapping license renewals including bear permits can be purchased online.
-Visit mefishwildlife.com for more information.
+Visit mefishwildlife.com or call (207) 287-8000 for more information.

 Guide Required for Big Game Hunters from New Brunswick or Quebec: